-On July 22, 1885, Thomas James Pentland and Annie Isobel McVety were married at the home of the bride's parents at High Bluff and lived northwest of Douglas until 1890, when he made a deal with Isaac and Fred Lewis.
+On July 22, 1885, Thomas James Pentland and Annie Isobel McVety were married at the made a deal with Isaac and Fred Lewis.
 Thomas took their homesteads on Section 14-12-18 and they took over the store, which they moved to Oakenside.
 T.J.
 Pentland continued to farm there until his death in June of 1919.
 T.J.
 Pentland was elected to the Council of the RM of Elton for Ward 1 in the fall of 1884 and served three years as councilor and fourteen years as Reeve.

 The McVety and Owens families both came from County Fernanagh, Northern Ireland to Ontario during the first half of the nineteenth century.
 Henry McVety and Elizabeth Owens were married March 11, 1856, at Belgrave and lived at Morris until the spring of 1882, when they moved to High Bluff, Manitoba and fifteen years later to Bagot.
-In 1882, their daughter Annie lsobel came to Douglas to teach at the first Elton School situated 2.5 miles north and 1 mile east of present Douglas.
+In 1882, their daughter Annie Isobel came to Douglas to teach at the first Elton School situated 2.5 miles north and 1 mile east of present Douglas.